akerber47/akerber47.github.io/study.md

 - MIT 6.046 Analysis of Algorithms

 Major study books:
+- Wasserman, All of Statistics
+  - All theory exercises complete
 - Hastie et al, The Elements of Statistical Learning
   - Ch 1-16, all theory exercises complete
 - Grimmet & Stirzaker, Probability and Random Processes
   - Ch 5-6, 12-13
   - a few selected exercises and problems
 - Cosma Shalizi, The Truth About Linear Regression
-  - All problems completed
+  - All theory exercises completed
+- Cosma Shalizi, Advanced Data Analysis from an Elementary Point of View
+  - Ch 1-17, all theory exercises complete
 - MacKay, Information Theory, Inference, and Learning Algorithms
   - Ch 1-12, selected exercises and problems including all "rat" problems.
 - Robinson, An Introduction to Ordinary Differential Equations
   - All problems completed through Ch 12
   - A few quick problems in subsequent chapters
-- Wasserman, All of Statistics
-  - All theory exercises complete
 - Cormen et al, Introduction to Algorithms
   - All starred exercises and end of chapter problems completed